fenago/datascience-machine-learning/labs/lab_1.md

      print (ship + ": " + captains[ship])
 ```

-The output of the above code is as follows:

 Let's look at a little example of iterating through the entries in a dictionary.
 If I want to iterate through every ship that I have in my dictionary and print out captains, I can type for ship in captains, and this will iterate through every single key in my dictionary.
 Then I can print out the lookup value of each ship's captain, and that's the output that I get there.

-There you have it.
-This is basically the main data structures that you'll encounter in Python.
-There are some others, such as sets, but we'll not really use them in this book, so I think that's enough to get you started.
-Let's dive into some more Python nuances in our next section.

 ### Python basics - Part 2